Skip to main content

 Search memories and include retrieval trace diagnostics.

 Read-only.
-Use when debugging ranking, filters, or recall misses rather than for normal lookup.
-Returns the same style of hits as memo_search plus trace metadata that explains how candidates were selected.
+Debug variant of memo_search: use it when investigating ranking, filters, or recall misses rather than for normal lookup.
+Returns the same style of hits as memo_search plus trace metadata that explains how candidates were selected and scored at each stage.

 Input Schema